 - Each tenant's right-to-rent and deposit protection is documented separately.

-- If one tenant breaches, the others are unaffected.
+- If one tenant breaches their tenancy, the others are unaffected.

 Running an HMO is not just about the tenancy paperwork.
-You must also:
+Landlords in this position typically also need to:

-- Hold an HMO licence (mandatory for 5+ tenants; additional licensing varies by council).
+- Hold an HMO licence (mandatory for 5+ tenants forming more than 1 household; additional licensing varies by council).

 - Comply with fire safety regulations: smoke alarms, fire doors, escape routes.